chloeebubedike/chloeebubedike/README.md

 - 👋 Hi, I’m @chloeebubedike
 - 👀 I’m interested in ... software engineering and web development
 - 🌱 I’m currently learning ...
-Advanced CSS, SQL, React and React native
+JavaScript DOM, SQL and Python
 - 💞️ I’m looking to collaborate on ... web development projects
 - 📫 How to reach me ... chloeebubedike@yahoo.com